 “There is no passion to be found playing small- in settling for a life that is less than the one you are capable of living.”

 In the end, no one can make the decision for you.
 But trust that, by carving out time to think through this opportunity, the right path will reveal itself.
 Once you get crystal clear on where you want to go, it’s amazing how things start to fall into place.
 But only you have the power to change the course you are on.
 Start with self-care, create clarity, check in with your head, your heart and your gut and either create the change you’re craving or reframe to embrace the life you have.
-You have the power to find happiness in all parts of your life.
+Once you get clear on what type of role you want to have, here’s an article to help you decide how to make the change and here’s one to help you determine what size company would fit your needs best.
+You have the power to find happiness in all parts of your life but it’s up to you to drive the change.
+Learn how coaching can help.

 Ready to uncover the right next step in your career?